838 S. Broadway,

 4 people favorited this theater

-It was purchased by Mack Sennett in 1920 and closed in September 1920 to enable an expansion and extensive remodeling (by architect H.O.
+It was closed in September 1920 to enable an expansion and extensive remodeling (by architect H.O.
 Davis and the Frank Meline Company) in a Spanish style.
-It was reopened as a motion picture theatre, renamed Mission Theatre from December 2, 1920.
+All seating was on a single floor.
+It was reopened as the Mission Theatre on December 2, 1920 as a motion picture theatre.
+The opening movie was Douglas Fairbanks in “The Mark of Zorro”.
+Famed organist Jessie Crawford play the newly installed organ.
 It did not remain for long, however, as it closed January 18, 1925 and was demolished.

-The fourth Los Angeles home of the Orpheum Theater Circuit was built on its site, which opened February 15, 1926.
+The fourth and current Los Angeles home of the Orpheum Theater Circuit was built on its site, which opened February 15, 1926.

 Just login to your account and subscribe to this theater